great-northern-diver/loon/website/md/learn_bind.md

 ### Other State Bindings

-Next to a `loon` plot, layers, glyphs, navigators, and contexts support state bindings too.
-We demonstrate this with a layer state binding, but it will work with all the other types the same.
+Next to a `loon`'s displays the layers, glyphs, navigators and contexts support state bindings too.
+We now demonstrate this with a layer state binding (note that this it will work with all the other types the same).

 <R>

 ~~~
 p <- l_plot(1:3,1:3)
-l <- l_layer_rectangle(p, x=c(1,1), y=c(3,3), color='blue')
+l <- l_layer_rectangle(p, x=c(1,3), y=c(1,3), color='blue')
 l_bind_state(l, 'color', function(){cat('layer color has changed\n')})
 l['color'] <- 'green'